jagmansidhu/DiagnosisHealthNLP/README.md

 * **Bias:** The model's performance and biases are entirely dependent on the quality, diversity, and representativeness of the training data.
 * **Non-Clinical Use Only:** This model is not a diagnostic tool.
 Mental health is complex, and AI models cannot replace professional judgment.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements, feel free to:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'feat: Add new feature'`).
-5. Push to the branch (`git push origin feature/your-feature`).
-6. Open a Pull Request.